zsparal/api-documentation/source/reference/v2/methods-api/list-methods.rst

        :doc:`Create Order </reference/v2/orders-api/create-order>` or :doc:`Create
        Payment </reference/v2/payments-api/create-payment>` API.

-       For example: when passing ``orders`` the methods will include methods that can only be used in conjunction with orders, such as ``Klarna Pay later``.
+       For example: when passing ``orders`` the result will include payment methods that can only be used in conjunction with orders, such as *Klarna Pay later*.
 Default behaviour is returning all available payment methods for ``payments``.

        Possible values: ``orders`` ``payments``.